metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

    bottom of the PET Dataset Pane.
 They reside in .csv format in the ./archive folder in the root of the project

-**Count**

-This shows the number of discrete configurations that were executed for a given PetResult.
+**Count:** This shows the number of discrete configurations that were executed for a given PetResult.
 (For an 'Archive' or 'MergedPet' this will always be 1.)

-**Name**

-This name is taken from the OpenMETA model at the time of execution by the Master Interpreter
+**Name:** This name is taken from the OpenMETA model at the time of execution by the Master Interpreter

-**Time**

-This is the time that the PET execution was initiated by the Master Interpreter.
+**Time:** This is the time that the PET execution was initiated by the Master Interpreter.

 Action Buttons
 ^^^^^^^^^^^^^^

-**Merge Selected**

-This button will merge and archive the selected datasets into a unique folder in the ./merged folder in the project directory that includes a .csv of the aggregated data as well as metadata about the dataset.
+**Merge Selected:** This button will merge and archive the selected datasets into a unique folder in the ./merged folder in the project directory that includes a .csv of the aggregated data as well as metadata about the dataset.

-**Analyze Selected with Tool**

-This button is under development; more documentation is forthcoming.
+**Analyze Selected with Tool:** This button is under development; more documentation is forthcoming.

-**Open Selected in Visualizer**

-This button will launch the visualizer with selected (checked) dataset(s) after prompting the user to created a MergedPet.
+**Open Selected in Visualizer:** This button will launch the visualizer with selected (checked) dataset(s) after prompting the user to created a MergedPet.
 If more than one is selected it will attempt to merge them.
 If none are selected, it will launch the highlighted dataset.